developer-zebra/developer-zebra-site/src/stagenow/4-1/dynamicstaging/index.md

 ### Variable Usage Rules
 * To avoid possible errors, the <u>`.csv` file **must NOT be open**</u> when Dynamic Staging is performed.
 * **Variable names** used in a StageNow Profile **must match exactly with those in the** `.csv` **file</u>**.
-* **Variables can be used alone or in combination with static values** and/or other variables.
+* **Variables can be used alone or in combination with static values** and/or other variables in the same field.
 * Each row in the `.csv` file represents one set of data for a Dynamic Profile.
 * Row numbers within the `.csv` file are used to label barcode printouts for identification purposes.
 * Dynamic Staging **supports plain text files only**.
-* **Each variable MUST be separated by a semi-colon** and each line must end with a semi-colon.
+* **Each variable MUST be separated by a semi-colon (;)** and each line must end with a semi-colon.
 * Dynamic Variables are supported ONLY for device settings and Staging Operator instruction fields.
+* **If a percentage sign is to be part of the variable data**, <u>the percentage sign must first be declared as a variable</u>.
+See example below.

+#### Using '%' as variable data
+StageNow accepts all characters (including the semi-colon) as entries in Dynamic Variable fields ***except*** the percent sign (%), which requires special handling to avoid errors.
+If a percent sign is to be used in an entry field (for example as an SSID name like `Store_01_SS%ID`), then the percent sign must first be declared as a variable.

+**To include '%' in a data entry field**:

+1. In the `.csv` file to be used, add a variable named "%percent%" with "%;" as its only value.
+2. In the SSID field in StageNow, enter "Store_01_SS%percent%ID" as the value.
+3. Generate the barcode(s) as desired.
+When the barcode is generated, StageNow will replace "%percent%" with the "%" character, as in the "Store_01_SS%ID" name above.

 #### To Use Dynamic Staging: